idooo/teaparty2/README.md

 }
 ```

-## Pushing data to dashboard
+## Update widget data
-Right now push is the only way to update widgets' data
+At the current moment there are two ways to update widgets' data.
+You can choose one of them during a widget creation: Push and Pull datasources.
+Each widget has its own requirements to incoming data.
+Please look at widgets folder and check widget's reference .js to get an example of data can be stored in widget.

+### Push

+Manually update widget data by using Teaparty2 API

 To push data, send post request to `http://<teaparty-url>/api/push/<widget-key>` with a correct data object for this widget's type.